-- a) to ensure that all information provided within scheme applications is accurate and within the rules set out in the NISEP Framework Document. - b) to comply with the terms of the NIESP Framework Document (including, without limitation, the terms and conditions appended hereto). - c) to deliver the schemes approved under the NISEP Framework Document in accordance with the NISEP Framework Document and in accordance with the scheme application or allowed scheme variation process. - d) to provide the Programme Administrator with all reasonably requested information in relation to the delivery of approved schemes to include, without limitation, information relating to: - a.
+- a) to ensure that all information provided within scheme applications will be accurate and within the rules set out in the NISEP Framework Document. - b) to comply with the terms and provisions of the NISEP Framework Document (including, without limitation, the terms and conditions appended hereto). - c) to deliver the schemes approved under the NISEP Framework Document in accordance with the NISEP Framework Document and in accordance with the scheme application or allowed scheme variation process. - d) to provide the Programme Administrator with all reasonably requested information in relation to the delivery of approved schemes to include, without limitation, information relating to: - a.
 Costs - b.
 Financial controls including tendering processes. - c.
 Energy saved - d.
 Measures installed - e.
 Geographical Spread of measures installed - f.
-Customer Satisfaction - g.
+Customer Satisfaction/Customer Complaints - g.
 Quality Control - h.
-The role of Secondary Bidders - e) To return to the NISEP any funding received from NISEP which is unspent or misspent or deemed ineligible.
+Health and Safety and Risk Assessment - i.
+The role of Scheme Partners - e) To return to the NISEP any funding received from NISEP which is unspent or misspent or deemed ineligible.